Vitamin C: The immune system builder that’s right in your fridge!

 Brussels sprouts, also a member of the cruciferous vegetable family, contain 50 milligrams of vitamin C in a half-cup serving.
 They’re also a great source of vitamins A and K, folate, manganese, and potassium, and they contain a phenomenal amount of antioxidants.
 Like broccoli, they’re delicious roasted, but I also love using them in warm salads like my Brussels Sprouts with Cranberries and Almonds.

 One green chili pepper—for instance, a jalapeño or poblano—contains more than 100 milligrams of vitamin C, more than the daily recommended value for men or women.
-Green chili peppers also contain capsaicin, which gives them their spicy flavor and helps to reduce inflammation.
+Green chili peppers also contain capsaicin, which gives them their spicy flavor.
 You can pan-sear peppers and serve them with your favorite protein, add them to soups for extra flavor, or try my Smokey Jalapeño Poppers.

 One cup of chopped raw kale has 80 milligrams of vitamin C, which drops to about 50 milligrams when you cook it.
 While cooking kale lowers its vitamin C content, it can help to release its antioxidants.
 My Crispy Kale Chips are a great snack if you’re craving something crunchy!